 Have you heard about the self-preservation instinct?
 It’s often accompanied by stressful, negative feelings.
 Such feelings are a sign of danger and help humanity survive in hazardous situations.
 This is why people remember bad experiences for longer than positive ones.
 The same works for business.
 According to Microsoft, poor delivery experience increases the risk of losing more than 50% of their clients.

-In the retail world, such figures cannot be ignored.
+In the retail world, big figures cannot be ignored.
 Your retail supply chain should perform well to generate steady income.
-From the customer demand analysis to the order fulfillment process — every network stage matters.
+From the customer demand forecasting to the order fulfillment process — every network stage matters.
 But how to ensure effective management of your retail supply chain?
-This is what we will talk about.
+This is what we’ll talk about.

 What Is Supply Chain Management and Why Is It Important?